 Deforestation leads to reduced rainfall because it reduces the natural recycling of moisture from the soils.
 This recycling takes place through vegetation and returns to the form of rainfall.
 According to studies, when pastures replace forests, water recycling gets affected, leading to a reduction in humidity in the atmosphere, which impacts precipitation.

-Deforestation also means that the level of carbon dioxide in the atmosphere increases giving rise to global warming.
-Increase in global warming has adverse effects on natural water cycle.
+- Deforestation also means that the level of carbon dioxide in the atmosphere increases, giving rise to global warming.
+An increase in global warming has adverse effects on the natural water cycle.

 - Deforestation also leads to floods.
 This is because the water holding capacity of the soil is dependent on the number of trees.